WilliamY97/LearningJournal/Algorithms & Data Structures/BinaryTree.md

 **Conclusion:** Arrays are better and you also get the benefit of better caching than linked lists.
 Derivatives of a binary search tree such as a **heap** are commonly represented as arrays.

+##Binary Search Trees

+- Each node stores an item (k) of a dictionary

+- Keys stored at nodes in the left subtree are less than or equal to k

+- Keys stored at nodes in the right subtree are greater than (or equal) to k